SFPC/recoded/README.md

 git clone https://github.com/ofZach/dayForNightSFPC.git
 ```

-### 2. Make a branch
+### <del>2.
+Make a branch</del>

-It's probably a good idea to work in your own branch.
+<del>It's probably a good idea to work in your own branch.</del> Actually, probably not totally necessary if you're making a sketch but feel free to do it if you want :).

 Create a new branch:

 ```bash
 cd dayForNightSFPC